jsphkm/todo-react-hooks/README.md

 # Todo app with React State Hooks
-I've wrote down some of the problems I came across while working on this [tutorial](https://scotch.io/tutorials/build-a-react-to-do-app-with-react-hooks-no-class-components)
+Here are some of the problems I came across while working on this [todo app tutorial](https://scotch.io/tutorials/build-a-react-to-do-app-with-react-hooks-no-class-components)

 ## Unique ID
 Prevent usage of array index in keys, refer to the [eslint documentation](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-array-index-key.md)